KazBarker/SP25_DS5111_nrg6cb/ERD/ERD.md

-    DOWNLOADS one to one or more GAINER-DETAILS : "link" SOURCES one to one or more GAINER-DETAILS : "link" TIMESTAMP-WSJ-GAINERS one to one GAINER-DETAILS : "parse" TIMESTAMP-Y-GAINERS one to one GAINER-DETAILS : "parse" TIMESTAMP-STOCKANALYSIS-GAINERS one to one GAINER-DETAILS : "parse"
+    DOWNLOADS one to one or more GAINER-DETAILS : "link" SOURCES one to one or more GAINER-DETAILS : "link" GAINERS one to one or more GAINER-DETAILS : "link" TIMESTAMP-WSJ-GAINERS one to one GAINER-DETAILS : "parse" TIMESTAMP-Y-GAINERS one to one GAINER-DETAILS : "parse" TIMESTAMP-STOCKANALYSIS-GAINERS one to one GAINER-DETAILS : "parse"